rtomj/x9wm-fork/README.md

-# x9wm - x window manager without windows
+# x9wm - x window manager

 Please see w9wm online and in several repositories. x9wm is just like w9wm but is merged in a single file